Hey Kids (Start Here)

 Volker fought the urge to recoil.

-“I’ll be right back,” Telford said after several more seconds of pointed silence.
+“I’ll be back,” Telford said after several more seconds of pointed silence.
+He picked up the empty canteen and stood.

-Telford returned, carrying an armful of blankets, and dropped into a crouch.
+Telford returned, carrying a re-filled canteen and an armful of blankets.
+He dropped into a crouch.
 “Two below for every one above,” he murmured to Volker, indicating the blankets with his eyes.
-“Otherwise you create a heat sink on a cold surface like this.”
+“Otherwise you get a heat sink on a cold surface like this.”

-“Hmm,” Volker murmured.
-“Emergency medicine is a hobby of yours?”
+Volker nodded.
+“Emergency medicine is a hobby of yours, I guess?”

 “Wilderness medicine,” Telford whispered.
 “As hobbies go, one could do worse.”

-They spread the blankets out on the deck plating and Volker detangled his cat from Rush’s grip so Telford could maneuver the other man onto the blankets.
-When that was done, Volker carefully put the cat back down mostly on top of Rush.
-They spread his jacket and the last blanket over him.
+They spread the blankets on the deck.
+Volker lifted his cat away from Rush so Telford could maneuver the mathematician onto the blankets.
+When that was done, Volker deposited Mendelssohn back onto the liner of Rush’s vest, then re-created his little cat cave out of Rush’s jacket.
+They spread the last blanket over the jacket.

-“Is he going to be okay like this?”
+“Will he be okay like this?”
 Volker asked skeptically.
 “Lying on the floor of the transporter room all night?”

-Telford pulled himself into a cross-legged position and leaned forward, his back hunched.
+Telford arranged himself in a cross-legged position next to Rush.
+He braced his elbows on his knees and leaned forward, his back hunched.
 “First of all, it’s ‘transport’ room, not ‘transporter’ room.
-This isn’t fucking Star Trek, Dale.”
+This isn’t Star Trek.”

 “Oh.
 Yeah.
 I don’t know how I could have messed that up.”